explaingit

 TLDR

-Jest is a testing framework that automatically checks whether your JavaScript or TypeScript code works correctly by running tests you write, catching bugs before they reach users.
+Jest is a JavaScript and TypeScript testing framework that automatically checks whether your code works correctly by running your tests and reporting exactly which ones passed or failed, with minimal setup.

 Mindmap